-The Trade Secrets 2022 guide features 17 jurisdictions.
-The guide provides the latest legal information on the duration of protection, criminal liability, extraterritoriality, misappropriation, industrial espionage, initiating a lawsuit, the trial process, remedies, appeals and alternative dispute resolution (ADR).
+The Trade Secrets 2023 guide provides the latest legal information on the duration of protection, criminal liability, extraterritoriality, misappropriation, industrial espionage, initiating a lawsuit, the trial process, remedies, appeals and alternative dispute resolution (ADR).

-As businesses around the world evaluate their options for protecting valuable intellectual property in today's context of a dynamic technological environment and a highly mobile labour force, trade secret protection can be an essential complement to patent, copyright and trade mark protections.
+As businesses around the world evaluate their options for protecting valuable intellectual property in the context of today’s dynamic technological environment and highly mobile labour force, trade secret protection can be an essential complement to patent, copyright and trade mark protections.

 This is particularly true in the USA in light of recent developments in the patent system – including shifting judicial standards for patent-eligible subject matter and the increased availability of post-grant challenges at the Patent Office – that have increased the importance of trade secret protection as an alternative vehicle for protecting intellectual property.

 Moreover, as the developed world continues its shift from a manufacturing economy to a knowledge-based one, where the most rapidly growing sectors offer software and services, trade secret laws are more relevant than ever.

 A Sea Change in Employment Practices

 Chambers Trade Secrets Global Practice Guide 2023 focuses on best practices for protecting trade secrets and avoiding the pitfalls of encroaching on others’ trade secret rights.
 A key area to which trade secret owners must remain alert is the use of technological and other protections to safeguard their valuable intellectual property.
 Recent decades have seen a sea change in the way employers recruit and maintain their workforce, including hiring a substantial number of remote employees, increased use of independent contractors, and the rise of the “gig” economy in which an ever-rotating cast of independent workers may have access to the company’s confidential information.